ADjayu/Smart-Face-Tracker/README.md

 # Smart-Face-Tracker
-This highly skilled tracker tracks the face using software integration.
+This highly skilled tracker tracks the human face by integrating hardware and software technologies.
+A real